 This isn’t a readily available brewing process for homebrewers, though, but we thought to put it here just to give you an idea.
-Some homebrewers experiment with this technique to get better results for their non-alcoholic beer.
+Some homebrewers experiment with this technique to get better results for their alcohol free craft beer.

 Step 3: Carbonate Your Beer

-Non-alcoholic beers tend to be flat because the boil-off process may also boil some flavor aroma off the beer.
+Non-alcoholic beers tend to be flat because the boil-off process may also boil some flavor aroma off the original beer itself.
 You’re also left with a non-carbonated beer because carbon dioxide was released in the boiling process.

 To carbonate your beer, you can use either natural or forced carbonation methods.